Learn about AGU

-AGU’s community of 60,000 members is a robust and global network of scientists working across disciplines in Earth and space science.
+AGU is a global community supporting more than half a million advocates and professionals in the Earth and space sciences.
 One of our greatest strengths is the ability to facilitate networking and collaborations between our members, allowing you to meet with colleagues, and participate in vigorous discussion around issues in Earth and space science.

 AGU Connect is our open networking and collaboration platform to help you exchange knowledge and build new connections with researchers across diverse fields.
 Join conversations that interest you, browse events and announcements, or discover colleagues with shared interests.